navigation bar

 General Description

-This 45-mile reach of the Angelina River flows through Crockett, Angelina and Nacogdoches Counties through heavily forested bottomlands, much of which is owned by large timber companies.
+This 38.3-mile reach of the Angelina River flows through Crockett, Angelina and Nacogdoches Counties through heavily forested bottomlands, much of which is owned by large timber companies.
 It is situated above Sam Rayburn Reservoir and is fed by numerous creeks and streams, all of which provide a near-constant supply of fresh water, though the river may be too low to paddle in extended dry periods.
 Even at normal flow conditions the current is nearly imperceptable.
 Brush and log jams may create blockages which can range from inconveniences to mandatory portages.
 Much of the timber company land is open to the public, but please be sure to show your appreciation by keeping the forest clean and free of trash and debris.
-River access is good, with locations at 14, 33 and 45 miles below the SH 21 put-in.
+River access is good, with locations at 12.8, 27.2 and 38.3 miles below the SH 21 put-in.
 Approaching US Highway 59, paddlers will encounter the backwaters of Sam Rayburn Reservoir a very short distance to the southeast.
 It is possible to paddle below US 59, but that entails paddling onto and taking out on the lake several miles below the US 59 crossing.
+It is also possible to paddle upstream from teh SH 21 Bridge, but access is not very good and parking space is extremely limited.

 Location